 During the review, the next day Michelle had started reading through a list of my tasks and sprinkled in ‘the scheduling of water quality runs,’ like it was nothing.
 I almost didn’t say anything because I was normally so agreeable.
 But I had to admit I was angry.
 I had not gotten the job and did all the extra work for more than a month.
 My new found confidence from Lauren gave me the balls to question it.
 Michelle immediately took it off the table as if it wasn’t a problem and merely asked me if I could help during the transition which I gladly agreed to.

-She sat down at the small table with me, when before she had been standing at her standing work station.
+She sat down at the small table with me, when before she was standing at her standing work station.
 She explained to me that she just wanted to talk to me one on one.
-She started telling me that I could come to her anytime with problems in a concerned tone as she gently placed her hands in her lap.
-She went on to say that I seemed like a really nice positive and genuine person and from what she gathered had a good head on my shoulders.
+In a concerned tone, she started telling me that I could come to her anytime with problems as she gently placed her hands in her lap.
+She went on to say that I seemed like a really nice positive and genuine person and from what she gathered I had a good head on my shoulders.
 I had admired her easy way to see the good in me that I so often had a hard time finding in myself.

 Michelle wanted to find a way to make things better for our group and asked me if I heard anything or didn’t think the way someone was acting was okay that I could tell her.
 She thanked me in advance for trying to help as I was empathizing with her.
 All I had been hearing was how awful Michelle was, but here she was standing up for what I believed in too.

-I walked back to the lab and Lauren immediately asked me how my meeting went.
+I walked back to the lab feeling perplexed.
+Lauren immediately asked me how my meeting went.
 She knew I was nervous about how Michelle wanting me to continue to do the schedule.
 I immediately boasted about how I got the scheduling off my task list and she congratulated me.
 I instinctively left out the part about making our group more positive even though it was all I was thinking about.
 I couldn’t help but feel for Michelle and recognized what she was trying to do as valiant.

-I thought about telling Lauren for a minute, it was so juicy, and Lauren would have eaten it up, and everyone in the lab would have been talking about it if I had told her.
+I thought about telling Lauren for a minute, it was so juicy, and Lauren would have eaten it up, and everyone in the lab would have been talking about Michelle if I had told her.
 I would have gotten an even higher imaginary place next to Lauren’s dark throne.

 First, I heard from Lauren how she was horrible to one gentleman that worked in the biotoxin lab, which granted, from everything I gathered from Lauren and one incident I overheard, she had been kind of horrible to him.

 Next, I heard from Lauren how she had gotten one of her friend’s demoted from the water lab to a different section of the building.
-Then, again from Lauren, how she had referred to something gross in the freezer as an organ of someone who had been having health problems that had to leave the lab for surgery.
+Then, again from Lauren, how she had referred to something gross in the freezer as an organ of someone who had been having health problems that had to leave the lab.
 I had surmised that Michelle was indeed a little questionable.